kieran-murphy/Assignment_3813ICT/README.md

 profile component: retrieves current session storage and display username, email and admin priveledges

+create component: allows the creation of new users, groups and channels

 chat component: accepts chat messages, processes them through the sockets service and displays messages in real time

 sockets service: the service that sends messages from the chat component to the NodeJs server side and retrieves messages for display on the same chat component